-Homosphere: It extends from the earth’s surface up to the altitude of 80km. even though the atmosphere rapidly decreases in density with increasing altitude, the composition of the gases remains uniform in the homosphere.
+Homosphere: It extends from the earth’s surface up to an altitude of 80km. even though the atmosphere rapidly decreases in density with increasing altitude, the composition of the gases remains uniform in the homosphere.
 The exceptions in the homosphere are the concentration of Ozone (O3) in the stratosphere from almost 19-50 km and variation of water vapour and dust particles in the lower atmosphere.
 This uniform composition was attained approximately 600 million years ago.

 Heterosphere: the gases in this layer are not evenly mixed.
-It begins over 80km and extends up to 10,000 km. however, for all scientific purposes, the upper limit of the atmosphere is taken as 480km as earth’s gravitational pull becomes negligible after it.
+It begins over 80km and extends up to 10,000 km.
+However, for all scientific purposes, the upper limit of the atmosphere is taken as 480km as the earth’s gravitational pull becomes negligible after it.
 The atmosphere above it is called the exosphere and it contains individual atoms of light gases like hydrogen, helium, etc.